Call for Proposals for Fall 2016 Graduate Student Research Fellowships

-Application Deadline is
+Application Deadline is March 15, 2016

-Fellows will reside two days a week in a shared office in the Dresher Center during the fall semester and receive up to $1,000 to be used for research travel, materials, or other directly-related research expenses.
-Fellows will be expected to give a presentation as part of the “CURRENTS: Humanities Work Now” lunchtime series and attend other Humanities Forum and Dresher Center events and workshops.
+Fellows will reside two days a week in a shared office in the Dresher Center during the fall semester and will receive up to $1,000 to be used for research travel, materials, or other directly-related research expenses.
+Fellows will present a session as part of the CURRENTS: Humanities Work Now series and attend the Humanities Forum and other Dresher Center events and workshops.

 After the fall semester, fellows will submit a summary of the work they accomplished during the semester, as well as a statement on the progress made towards the completion of their dissertation or master’s thesis.